PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_02_ExploratoryDataAnalysis2.md

 Good luck!

 ## 0) Datalab Preparation review
-Now, let's all find 5 partners from our mentor group and get our Datalab Preparation out and discuss them.
-Specifically, discuss the things you were struggeling with.
-Make sure to record your feedback in your learning log!
+Now, let's all form groups of 5 (or less) from our mentor group and get our Datalab Preparation out; meaning our certificates to show to your mentors, and discuss them.
+Specifically, discuss the things you were struggeling with in the courses.
+Make sure to record your notes and any feedback in your learning log!

-## 1) Exploratory Data Analysis: Data Preparation on SDG Indicators dataset - Project Brief part
+## 1) Exploratory Data Analysis: SDG Indicators for the project brief
 During the workshop we have learned all EDA techniques regarding data preparation we could need to address your problem statement.
 Which means that now we can continue working on the project brief.
+If you need a refresher, go back to previous self-study and datalab days to familliarize yourself with the steps; potentially revisit some course or videos.

-**Step 1.** Open your Power BI Dashboard and inspect the EDA Methodology section.
-Then, save the dashboard to your "DataScience1_Dashboard" GitHub repository and be sure to save and upload your file regularly.
-Now look at the feedback you have received on your dashboard by navigating to your GitHub repository and clicking on the 'Pull requests' header.
-There should be a feedback thread over there.
+**Step 1.** Get your notes from the last data lab and read the Introduction you wrote for the dashboard, iterate if you think you need to.
+Then, if you need to collect (more) data, go to the [SDG website](https://sdg-tracker.org/) and make **a selection of the variables** you think are interesting in the context of the problem statement.

-**Step 2.** Get your notes from the last data lab and read the Introduction you wrote for the dashboard.
-Then, go to the [SDG website](https://sdg-tracker.org/) and make **a selection of the variables** you think are interesting in the context of the problem statement.
+**Step 2.** Open your Power BI Dashboard and inspect the EDA Methodology section.
+If you have any notes or feedback (e.g. in your learning log) iterate where you deem neccesary on the EDA section.
+Then, save your dashboard to your GitHub repository; be sure to save and upload your file regularly.

 **Step 3.** Download the **relevant** [SDG data](https://unstats.un.org/sdgs/indicators/database/) and create a dataset which **only contains the variables you selected** (apart from identifier data such as the year or geographic area).
-Then, save the dataset as a CSV file to your "DataScience1_Dashboard" repository.
+Then, save the dataset as a CSV file to your repository.

-Now open your dashboard and write the Data Selection Section.
+Now open your dashboard and write the 'Data Selection' Section.

 **Step 4.** Open PowerBI and generate descriptive statistics for each variable and save all the results in a table.
-Then export the table as a .jpeg file and save it to your GitHub repository.
+Then export the table as a .jpeg file, save it to your GitHub repository, and put it in your learning log.

 Now, open the dashboard and write the Data Cleaning Sections.